 If you decide to spend only half a year abroad, you will be examined on the basis of work completed during the other half at Trinity plus any examinations in the modules you take at the host university.
 If you decide to spend a full academic year abroad, you will take modules equivalent to those at Trinity and your marks obtained abroad will be converted back into a Trinity grade.
 In either case, I shall advise you and approve your Learning Agreement.

 Please discuss the possibility of an Erasmus Exchange with your parents during Michaelmas Term, making sure you understand the financial implications and commitments involved in going abroad.
 Note that the Department of Sociology operates a very strict cancellation policy.
 Once you have been selected and submitted the mobility grant form you can only withdraw in the most exceptional cases with a medical certificate or tutor note submitted to the Sociology Office.

-If you have any questions about our Erasmus programme in Sociology please do not hesitate to contact our Outgoing Erasmus Coordinator, Dr David Ralph, but make sure you have studied this website and all the links carefully first.
+If you have any questions about our Erasmus programme in Sociology please contact our Outgoing Erasmus Coordinator, Professor Richard Layte, but make sure you have studied this website and all the links carefully first.

 Erasmus and Visiting Student Coordinator

 Office hours: Monday 9am-11am, Room 2.03, 3 College Green